IST356M001SP25/assignment-05-williscook/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+# I have understand how to make the merge different tables and how to set pivot table, which was helpful for filtering out data while combining differen tables together.